 I am enormously grateful to the following people for their contribution, support and hard work in researching and investigating the history of Buchanan Street.

 Gail Lyons : Devonport Museum

 Harvey Brahne: North Shore Archives

 John Gore: 8 Buchanan Street former resident

 Shaarina Taylor: 21 Buchanan Street

-The history of Buchanan Street was written and presented by Alistair Helm who with his wife Nicola Gainsford and their two dogs live at number 19.
+The history of Buchanan Street was written and presented by Alistair Helm who with his wife Nicola Gainsford and their three dogs live at number 19.